Black Metal 2

 Black Metal 2 is the third studio album by British musician Dean Blunt, released on Rough Trade Records on 11 June 2021.
 The album was only formally announced on 8 June 2021, following pictures being posted to the social media accounts of collaborators Vegyn and James Massiah depicting a billboard with the album cover; however, references had been made to it by Blunt prior to this, as far back as 2016, including in the description of various releases on SoundCloud.
 It serves as a sequel to his 2014 album Black Metal and features an edited version of that cover as its album cover.
 The album features additional vocals from Joanne Robertson on six songs.

-The album was produced by Blunt and Giles Kwakeulati King-Ashong, also known as Kwake Bass.
+The album was produced by Blunt and Giles Kwakeulati King-Ashong of Speakers Corner Quartet, also known as Kwake Bass.
 The album also features instrumental performances by Mica Levi.

 Critical reception

-Black Metal 2 was met with very positive reviews; on review aggregator Metacritic it has a score of 85/100, indicating "universal acclaim", and according to the same site is Blunt's best-received album.
+Black Metal 2 was met with very positive reviews; on review aggregator Metacritic it has a score of 84/100, indicating "universal acclaim", and according to the same website, it is Blunt's best-received album.